 8. A rainproof jacket or umbrella, depending on the season

 If you’re visiting in the winter, the likelihood of rain is quite high.
-Come prepared and bring a rain jacket or umbrella.
+Come prepared and bring a rain jacket or travel umbrella.

 9. A headscarf for women